The Blue Comet: Filming

 Interior scenes set at the Soprano residence, back room of the strip club Bada Bing!, Italian restaurant Nuovo Vesuvio and Melfi's psychiatrist's office were filmed at Silvercup Studios.

 "The Blue Comet" was directed by Alan Taylor and photographed by Phil Abraham.
 Both had worked intermittently on the show in the same capacities since the first season.
 The penultimate episode marks Taylor's ninth credit as director and Abraham's 47th credit as director of photography; it is the final credit of the series for both.
 Before filming commenced, David Chase and Taylor held a pre-production director's meeting—called a "tone meeting" by the crew—in which Chase explained how he envisioned the filming of the episode's scenes in great detail and provided directions for Taylor to follow during principal photography.

 "The Blue Comet" was filmed in January and February 2007, primarily at the show's usual filming locations: exterior and some interior scenes were filmed on location in New Jersey and New York while the majority of the interior scenes were shot at Silvercup Studios, New York City.

 The Soprano residence, meat market Satriale's, strip club Bada Bing! and Italian restaurant Nuovo Vesuvio—four of the most frequently recurring and recognizable backdrops of the series—are all featured prominently in the episode.
 Bobby Baccalieri's death scene was filmed on February 14 at a train store in Long Island.
 Despite this, Steven Schirripa still returned for some pick-ups after filming his character's death.

 Some scenes were set in environments not typically featured in the series.
 The gunfire scene that takes place in a model railroading store was filmed on location at a store called Trainland in Lynbrook, New York.

 Scenes set at the Averna Social Club, a meeting place for the Lupertazzi family in the context of the series, were filmed at a bar on Manhattan's Mulberry Street, New York City.

 Janice and Bobby's residence, formerly owned by Johnny Sack, appears briefly in the episode; the scene was shot on location in North Caldwell, New Jersey.

 Post-production

 The editing of "The Blue Comet" was done by William B. Stich in close consultation with Chase.
 During post-production, Chase selected the music for the episode, using previously recorded and released songs he saw fit for particular scenes and rearranged the filmed scenes into their final order.

 Some filmed scenes were cut during editing.
-One involved the character Burt Gervasi telling Silvio Dante that Gervasi has begun cooperating with the Lupertazzi family, a scene that was meant as a setup for the murder that ended up as the episode's opening.
+One involved Burt Gervasi telling Silvio Dante that he has begun cooperating with the Lupertazzi family, a scene that was meant as a setup for the murder that ended up as the episode's opening.